philips-labs/cloudfoundry-examples/terraform/README.md

 ## Destroy

-Finally, when you are done testing you can remove all apps from the cloud:
+Finally, when you are done testing you can remove the apps and routes you created in the `apply` step:

 ```shell
 $ terraform destroy